-A bonfire can be a handy way to get rid of garden waste but you need to be aware of the impact on your neighbours and the environment.
+A bonfire can be a handy way to get rid of garden waste but they can have an impact on your neighbours and the environment.

-There is no law against having a bonfire, though it is an offence for the smoke, smell and ash to cause a nuisance.
-We recommend you look at other ways of getting rid of garden waste, such as composting.
+There is no law against having a bonfire.
+It is an offence for the smoke, smell and ash to cause a nuisance under the Environmental Protection Act 1990.

 If you must have a bonfire, we recommend you: